MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-In the programming language of Python, "spam" is a built-in variable.
+Programming is sometimes used to control robots to play the game of rock-paper-scissors.